Thunder vs. Warriors Player Props Betting Odds

 |15.5 (Over: -106)

-- He collects seven rebounds per game, 0.5 fewer than his prop bet on Thursday.
+- He collects 7.0 rebounds per game, 0.5 less than his prop bet on Saturday.

 Get tickets for any NBA game this season at Ticketmaster!